DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 that brought with it some advantages, as well as some newfound frustrations.
-As we describe in Chapter 5, internet use is a media practice tied in with typical quests for entertainment, to connect with a friend, or a quick fix for personal administration.
+As we describe in Chapter 5, internet use is a media practice tied in with typical quests for entertainment, to connect with a friend, or for a quick fix for personal administration.
 The priorities, joys, boredoms and obligations of life in these communities did not shift fundamentally.
 In Heather Horst’s words, what we observed was ‘humanity’s remarkable capacity to reimpose normativity just as quickly